Tips for Taco Tuesday . . . but on a Friday, and other nonsense for your Monday

 And now for some catching up . . .

-There’s really no graceful way to segue from my frozen fish sticks recipe into recommending Daniel Bearman Stewart’s latest post on healthy eating practices, but watch me do it anyway.
+There’s really no graceful way to segue from my frozen fish sticks recipe into recommending Daniel Bearman Stewart’s post on healthy eating practices, but watch me do it anyway.

 “When we look at our contemporary health problems here in the West, we’re